opencomputeproject/SAI/ptf/docs/DeploySAITestTopologyWithSONiC-MGMT.md

 ```
 > **for the topo, if it ends with 64, then the topo should be ptf64, please change it according to the actual device port.**

+ > For more detail about the SONiC testbed topology please refer to [sonic testbed overriew](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/README.testbed.Overview.md)

-4. deploy the new topology
+1. deploy the new topology
 ```
 ./testbed-cli.sh -t testbed.yaml add-topo vms-sn2700-t1 password.txt
 ```